ElliotMtb/battlefield-hexagons-3d/README.md

 3. Type:

 npm install
+npm build
 npm start

 It should launch the app in your default browser at localhost:3000.
 The tank models may take some time to load.

+## Recent build/run 2024
+As of Dec.
+2024, builds and runs successfully on Node v22.12.0 on Microsoft Edge for Linux (Ubuntu)

 ## Description
 An app that uses React, ThreeJS (w/ underlying WebGL), and loaded 3D models as the building blocks to test the concepts needed to build a 3D hexagon-based board game as a webapp.